-Examples of personal work-related grievances that may still constitute Reportable Conduct include instances where the personal workrelated grievance:
+Examples of personal work-related grievances that may still constitute Reportable Conduct include instances where the personal work related grievance:

-- includes information about misconduct, or information about misconduct includes or is accompanied by a personal workrelated grievance (ie "mixed reports") - relates to conduct which intentionally causes, or threatens to cause, detriment to another person who has made a disclosure under this policy that qualifies for protection - involves a breach by a Blackmores Group Member of employment or other laws punishable by imprisonment for a period of 12 months or more - involves conduct by a Blackmores Group Member that represents a danger to the public - involves you seeking legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act
+- includes information about misconduct and the information about misconduct includes or is accompanied by a personal work related grievance (i.e. mixed reports); - relates to conduct which intentionally causes, or threatens to cause, detriment to another person who has made a Disclosure under this Policy that qualifies for protection; - involves a breach by Blackmores of employment or other laws punishable by imprisonment for a period of 12 months or more; - involves conduct by Blackmores that represents a danger to the public; or - involves you seeking legal advice or legal representation about the operation of the whistleblower protections under the Corporations Act.